 I've done this on countless occasions, and it can work well.
 As long as you're very clear about your time and what you can deliver within that budget, the client should have realistic expectations.
 Express that if they want things done in a shorter timeframe, for instance, you have to increase the retainer to accommodate their needs.

 You're entering new and uncharted territory with each new client.
 You don't know who they are or whether they'll settle invoices on time.
 In which case, for projects – ask for 50% upfront and then bill them staged payments.

 That way, you keep your cash flow healthy and the project moving along nicely.
 Whatever you do, hold back from delivering the final work until the last invoice is settled.

 Remember that business is a two-way process

-Whilst it's tempting to moan about clients, it's important to have a little self-awareness too.
+While it's tempting to moan about clients, it's essential to have a little self-awareness too.
 Could we be at fault if a client expects way too much?
-Can we really blame them if we didn't clearly define deliverables early on?
+Can we blame them if we didn't clearly define deliverables early on?

 If you're already in a toxic relationship with a client, you can always try and steer it back to safer territory.
 These people are just human and trying to do their job.
 They want to achieve something for their business or boss.
 They have their own pressures and time constraints.
 A lot of stress might be on their shoulders.